 Key moments in my life were the days my daughter and son were born.
 Life changing in the true sense of the word.
 I am continually inspired, educated, and amazed by these two.
 At the tender age of 11 my daughter had so much belief in my artistic ability that she "forced" me and my paintings into the car, made me drive to an art gallery and show them my artworks.
 I've never looked back since that day!

 I am deeply inspired by my memories of growing up in the Bo Kaap and Cape Flats.
 I am constantly leading my eye and hand down the many memory pathways in my brain.
 The abundant images and stories floating around in my mind constantly inspire new work, whether it's a certain colour, an idea or even just a feeling I try to capture.
 I am also stirred by our city landscape and the many colourful characters of our beautiful city, which provide me with constant inspiration for bigger and better work.

-You can find Fadiel's work at StateoftheART Gallery on Buitenkant Street www.stateoftheart-gallery.com
+You can find the work of South African artists at StateoftheART Gallery on Buitenkant Street www.stateoftheart-gallery.com